-Proof of current citizenship or permanent resident status must be provided by submitting one of the following verifications to CaRMS by the Rank Order List deadline.
-(Photocopies acceptable).
+Proof of valid current citizenship or permanent resident status must be provided by submitting one of the following verifications to CaRMS by the Rank Order List deadline.
 No other forms of verification are acceptable:

-- Notarized/certified photocopy of Birth Certificate issued by an authority in Canada with any photo ID, or
+- Notarized/certified photocopy of Birth Certificate issued by an authority in Canada accompanied by photo ID (examples include a driver’s license or health card), or

 - Notarized/certified photocopy of Canadian Passport, or

-- Notarized/certified photocopy of Canadian citizenship certificate, Record of Landing; or
+- Notarized/certified photocopy of Canadian citizenship certificate, Record of Landing; accompanied by photo ID (examples include a driver’s license or health card) or

 - Notarized/certified photocopy of Permanent Resident Card/Canadian Citizen Card – copies of both sides of card must be provided and legible.